 Sumo Logic allows for masking credit card numbers from log messages using a regular expression in a masking filter.
 Once masked with a known string, you can then perform a search for that string within your logs to detect if credit card numbers may be leaking into your log files.

 Note: Any masking expression should be tested and verified with a sample source file before applying to your production logs.

-The following regular expression can be used within a masking filter to mask American Express, Visa (16 digit only), Master Card and Discover credit card numbers:
+The following regular expression may be used within a masking filter to mask American Express, Visa (16 digit only), Master Card and Discover credit card numbers: